jjmaldonis/OdieCode/README.md

 ###Setting Environment Variables
 Now set up your environment variables so that everything runs.
 There are a lot of steps to this.
 Note that I may not remember every step, so you may have to figure some things out yourself.
-The PATH variable is primarily set in /etc/profile and /etc/profile.d/ .sh bash scripts.
+The `PATH` variable is primarily set in `/etc/profile` and `/etc/profile.d/` .sh bash scripts.
 However, you wont be doing anything in /etc/profile.
-The LD_LIBRARY_PATH variable is primarily set in /etc/ld.so.conf and /etc/ld.so.conf.d/ .sh bash scripts.
+The `LD_LIBRARY_PATH` variable is primarily set in `/etc/ld.so.conf` and `/etc/ld.so.conf.d/` .sh bash scripts.
-Note that you can override or append/prepend to any env var in your ~/.bashrc.
+Note that you can override or append/prepend to any env var in your `~/.bashrc`.
 Also note that whatever env vars are set when you submit a job are linked to the job - or something like that.
-You can check to see if a specific executable is found in the correct spot with "which <executable>".
+You can check to see if a specific executable is found in the correct spot with `which <executable>`.

 We will start with PATH.
-cd into /etc/profile.d
+`cd` into `/etc/profile.d`
-Create a file named intel_<date>.sh and paste the following contents into the file:
+Create a file named `intel_<date>.sh` and paste the following contents into the file:

 <pre>
     if echo $PATH | grep "/vtune_amplifier_xe_2013" 1>/dev/null